Glasgow University Sports Association: Facilities

 The Association works in partnership with the University of Glasgow Sport Service, which maintains the University's sports facilities.
 The Stevenson Building (or 'Stevie') on the University's main site in Gilmorehill houses a fitness suite, squash courts, sauna and six-lane 25m swimming pool, while the Garscube Estate near Bearsden, where the Faculty of Veterinary Medicine is based, offers a further fitness suite, six grass and two all-weather pitches, three tennis courts, a cricket oval and extensive grounds for walking and running.
 Students who join the Sport and Recreation Service also become members of GUSA, and therefore have access to all university sports facilities.

 The Association's offices are located at 62 Oakfield Avenue on Gilmorehill, opposite the Stevenson Building.

 Management

 The Association is managed by the GUSA Council, a body of 12 members elected in the Spring.
 The Council comprises the Executive (made up by the President, Vice-President, and Secretary), nine Convenors (Club Sport, Events, Health & Fitness, Finance, Publicity, Alumni, Travel, Welfare and Fundraising & Outreach).
 The position of President is a sabbatical post, for which the holder takes a year out from their studies and is paid by the University.
-The current 2022/23 President is Vivek Pandya.
+The president for the 2026/27 academic year is Eilidh McQuillan.

 Members of University Staff are also appointed to the Council to represent the Association to the management of the University.
 These are the Honorary President, Honorary Treasurer, Honorary Vice-President and Court and Senate Representatives.
 The current Honorary President is Professor Frank Coton, Vice-Principal for Learning and Development.